-In this paper, we have addressed the problem of reactive recovery of a batch of affected VNs, resulting from a single substrate node failure.
-We have formulated the problem as an ILP model, Opt-ReNoVatE and presented an efficient heuristic algorithm, Fast-ReNoVatE, to tackle the computational complexity.
-We have evaluated Fast-ReNoVatE, Opt-ReNoVatE, and a state-of-the-art solution, Dyn-Recovery in both small and large scale networks.
+In this paper, we have addressed the problem of generalized recovery of a batch of affected VNs, resulting from a single substrate node failure.
+We have formulated the problem as an Integer Linear Programming (ILP) model, Opt-ReNoVatE and presented an efficient heuristic algorithm, Fast-ReNoVatE, to tackle the computational complexity.
+We have evaluated Fast-ReNoVatE, Opt-ReNoVatE, and a state-ofthe-art solution, Dyn-Recovery in both small and large scale networks.
 Evaluation results demonstrate that Fast-ReNoVatE can recover $\sim 6\%$ more VLinks than Dyn-Recovery and $\sim 3\%$ less VLinks than Opt-ReNoVatE in high utilization scenarios.
 In terms of scalability, Fast-ReNoVatE is several orders of magnitude faster than Opt-ReNoVatE, and has comparable performance with Dyn-Recovery.
 In large scale networks, we have compared Fast-ReNoVatE with Dyn-Recovery and a baseline case of infinite bandwidth SN.
 These results demonstrate that Fast-ReNoVatE is able to recover $\sim 99\%$ of the failed VNs if the SN has adequate residual capacity, and has similar timing performance to Dyn-Recovery.
+Furthermore, we have investigated two variants of our recovery scheme, namely, fair recovery model (FRM) and priority-based recovery model (PRM).
+Our evaluation results suggest that FRM-based solutions fail to take into account variety of recovery requirements.
+In contrast, PRM-based solutions can prioritize the affected VNs based on SLA requirements, impacts of failure or profits, and adhere to that priority during recovery.

 In the future, we plan to extend this work to accommodate recovery with over-subscribed bandwidth allocation for the failed VLinks.
-Another possible research direction is to prioritize the affected VNs based on SLA requirements, impacts of failure or profits, and adhere to that priority during recovery.
+In addition, we intend to study the problem in a real testbed environment and evaluate our solutions through a prototype implementation.

-VIII.
 ACKNOWLEDGMENT

-We would like to thank our shepherd Luciano Paschoal Gaspary and the anonymous CNSM 2016 reviewers for their valuable feedback and Nicole Keshav for writing suggestions that helped improve the quality of this paper.
-This work was supported in part by Huawei Technologies and in part by an NSERC Collaborative Research and Development Grant.
-Additionally, this work benefited from the use of the CrySP RIPPLE Facility at the University of Waterloo.
+The authors would like to thank our shepherd Luciano Paschoal Gaspary and the anonymous CNSM 2016 reviewers for their valuable feedback and Nicole Keshav for writing suggestions that helped improve the quality of this paper.